 Child suicides by firearm also account for a devastating loss of life.
 In 2016 alone, 633 children died by firearm suicide.
-352 As is the case with adults, the availability of firearms and their lethal nature greatly increases the risk of a fatal outcome in child suicide.
-353 (For more on firearm suicide, please see Section 3.4 on Access to firearms for individuals who may present a risk to themselves or others.)
+353 As is the case with adults, the availability of firearms and their lethal nature greatly increases the risk of a fatal outcome in child suicide.
+354 (For more on firearm suicide, please see Section 3.4.)

-An analysis of suicides and unintentional firearm deaths in 1999 concluded that more than 75% of the firearms used in youth suicide attempts and unintentional firearm injuries were obtained from the home of the victim or the victim's family/ friends.354 Numerous studies indicate that the risk of firearm-related suicides increase substantially in households where guns are unlocked and loaded.355
+An analysis of suicides and unintentional firearm deaths in 1999 concluded that more than 75% of the firearms used in youth suicide attempts and unintentional firearm injuries were obtained from the home of the victim or the victim's family/ friends.
+Numerous studies indicate that the risk of firearm-related suicides increases substantially in households where guns are unlocked and loaded.
+356

-Shockingly, a study published by American Academy of Pediatrics in 2018 found that within a sample of parents who owned guns, only one third stored all household firearms locked and unloaded.356 It is impossible to know the exact number, but a survey released in 2018 concluded that an estimated 4.6 million children live in homes where firearms are stored loaded and unlocked.357
+Shockingly, a study published by American Academy of Pediatrics in 2018 found that within a sample of parents who owned guns, only one-third stored all household firearms locked and unloaded.357 It is impossible to know the exact number, but a survey released in 2018 concluded that an estimated 4.6 million children live in homes where firearms are stored loaded and unlocked.358